credbull/credbull-interview/EXERCISE.md

 ## Objective
 - **Think** about a problem and **show** how you go about solving it.
-- Have a **dialogue** with one of the Credbull Engineers about your solution, thought processes, roadbumps, etc.
+- Have a **conversation** with one of the Credbull Engineers about your solution, thought processes, roadbumps, etc.
 - Time-box this to a few hours only.
 We respect your free time, and don't want this to be overly burdensome.

 ## Coding Exercise